m1cr0lab-gamebuino/gb-meta-screen-recorder/README.md

 ## Screen recording process

-Compile and upload your application to the META, then run the `screenrecord' script to listen to the serial port.
+Compile and upload your application to the META, then run the `screenrecord` script to listen to the serial port.
 Press and hold `BUTTON_MENU` for one second to start recording.
 The META will emit red flashes throughout the recording period.
 To stop recording, briefly press `BUTTON_MENU` again.